The birth of StatPhys: The 1949 Florence conference at the juncture of national and international physics reconstruction after World War II: IUPAP in the interwar period

 IUPAP resumed its activities in 1931 with the hope that German physicists would soon become part of the organization.
-At the General Assembly that year, U.S. physicist and Nobel Laureate, Robert Millikan, became President of IUPAP with this ambition in mind and grand plans for the extension of the IUPAP activities, including the establishment of the first general scientific commissions, the most relevant of which was the Commission on Symbols, Units and Nomenclature (SUN) aimed to establish international standards.
-Despite these intentions, the anticipated integration of German physicists failed to materialize, significantly hindering the progress of these initiatives from the beginning.
-A clear sign of these difficulties was that IUPAP didn't even have a President from 1934 to 1937.
-After learning that he had been elected in absentia at the IUPAP 1934 General Assembly as Millikan's successor, Niels Bohr declined the position, stating that he could not be president of an organization that did not embody the principle of being ``truly international."\footnote{N. Bohr to H. Abraham, December 12, 1934, Series E1, Vol. 5, Folder 38, IUPAP Archives, Quebec Secretariat (hereafter IuQ), Center for the History of Science, Royal Swedish Academy of Science.} After Enrico Fermi also declined, Swedish physicist Manne Siegbahn accepted the position still hopeful of engaging German physicists, but the prevailing political conditions thwarted any significant revival of IUPAP's endeavors before the onset of World War II brought its activities to a complete standstill.
+At the General Assembly that year, U.S. physicist and Nobel Laureate, Robert Millikan, became president of IUPAP with this ambition in mind and grand plans for the extension of the IUPAP activities, including the establishment of the first general scientific commissions, the most relevant of which was the Commission on Symbols, Units and Nomenclature (SUN) aimed to establish international standards.
+When the anticipated integration of German physicists failed to materialize, these initiatives were hindered from the beginning.
+A clear sign of these difficulties was that IUPAP didn't even have a president from 1934 to 1937.
+After learning that he had been elected in absentia at the IUPAP 1934 General Assembly as Millikan's successor, Niels Bohr declined the position, stating that he could not be president of an organization that did not embody the principle of being ``truly international."\footnote{N. Bohr to H. Abraham, December 12, 1934, Series E1, Vol. 5, Folder 38, IUPAP Archives, Quebec Secretariat (hereafter IuQ), Center for the History of Science, Royal Swedish Academy of Sciences.} In 1937, Enrico Fermi also declined the position without providing any reasons.\footnote{Fermi to Abraham, October 4, 1937, Series E1, Vol. 5, Folder 38, IuQ.}\footnote{It is useful to note that the 1937 offer to Enrico Fermi to become president of IUPAP demonstrates his high international standing at the time, confirmed by the awarding of the Nobel Prize one year later.
+It also shows that Fermi, like Bohr and Siegbahn, was considered close enough to the German physics community to be able to involve them in IUPAP activities.} Only later did Swedish physicist and Nobel Laureate Manne Siegbahn become the new president.
+At the time, Siegbahn was establishing the first research institute for nuclear physics in Sweden, a country with strong cultural and scientific ties with Germany.
+He became president still hopeful of engaging German physicists, but the prevailing political conditions thwarted any significant revival of IUPAP's endeavors before the onset of World War II brought its activities to a complete standstill.